Antonius-S/Node_Test-server/README.md

 - `DATA=length` - write `length` of random data
 - `SEND=resp` - write `resp` string (URL-encoding is supported)
 - `WAIT=time` - wait for `time` msecs
+- `SHUT` - stop the server from listening (won't close active connections)

 Any combination and order of actions is allowed.